johnfrncsbnfcio/taskit/README.md

 ### Note
 - task list item limit to 6 only.
-- Project still in beta and will upgrade it sooooooon or from time to time.
+- Project still in progress and will upgrade it sooooooon or from time to time.

 ## Stack | Development tools
 - HTML